This post may contain affiliate links. Read the full disclosure here.

 In this post, I will cover the 12 things that can help you get your crazy toddler to sleep at night.
 Most of them I have personally tested and know to be effective.
 I also did tons of research and these 12 things are the most suggested ways to help get your toddler to sleep.
 So you can rest easy, no pun intended, knowing these tips tend to work universally and not just for me.

-I just want to say that, as it is with all things parenting related, every family is different and every child is different.
-That means while these tips might be helpful it is up to you to find what works best for your family and stick to it.
+I just want to say that, as it is with all things parenting-related, every family is different and every child is different.
+What helps my toddler might not help your toddler.
+That means while these tips might give you some good ideas is up to you to find what works best for your family and stick to it.

 For example, my daughter likes to fall asleep watching music videos.
 Is that the healthiest option?
 Probably not.
 Will it work for every child?
 Nope.
 Does it work for me and my daughter?
 Heck yeah!